WATCH: Kevin Durant And Joel Embiid Exchange Words

 Kevin Durant and Joel Embiid exchanged words during Thursday's game between the Brooklyn Nets and Philadelphia 76ers.

-The Brooklyn Nets and Philadelphia 76ers are facing off in Pennsylvania on Thursday evening, and during the game All-Stars Kevin Durant and Joel Embiid exchanged words.
+The Brooklyn Nets crushed Philadelphia 76ers 129-100 in Pennsylvania on Thursday evening, and during the game All-Stars Kevin Durant and Joel Embiid exchanged words.

 The clip of the play can be seen in the tweet that is embedded below from the Twitter account of Bleacher Report.